JaLuJr/digital-chaos-order/content/content/Music and Emotion/Music and Emotion Index.md

 Welcome to the Music and Emotion category.
 This collection explores how sound, performance, and media shape our emotional experiences.
-Below are five interconnected entries:
+Below are five interconnected entries

 - [[First Concert Experience]]
 - [[The Magic Behind the Curtain]]